nidorb/Rainy-Bus-Stop/README.md

 ## Accessing Deployed Website

 The project can be accessed on the internet through https://rainy-bus-stop.vercel.app/.

-Note that it may take a while for the website to fully load due to large scenes caused by the models and textures
+NOTE: It may take a while for the website to fully load due to large scenes caused by the models and textures

 ## Download the Project